Last updated on July 20, 2021.

 - The baby might be born early (before the 37th week of pregnancy)

-- The baby might have low birth weight
+- The baby might have a low birth weight

 - Miscarriage (before 24 weeks of pregnancy)